tltk90/user-guider/Readme.md

 |    colors    	| object  	| change the color of the container:<br>{<br>background: css-color, default '#000000aa'<br>text: css-color, default '#f9f9f9'<br>elementBorder: css-color, default 'transparent'}                                                   	|
 |  animation  	| object  	| define the animation on step navigation, <br>{<br>type: possible values 'fade', 'slide', 'none';<br>duration: number, default 500<br>}<br>if type is 'none' duration is 0                                                   	|
 | font | string | define the font family for the guider |

+## onUserGuiderEnd
+* require: false

+a `function` that will be called when the guider is hide from the screen. the function will be called with an `event` argument according to why the guider is hide.
+* 'close' - if the user click the close button
+* 'skip' - if the user click the skip button
+* 'done' - if the use click the done button